vgurianov/qm/docs/discussion.md

-In the publication of [Sevalnikov A.Yu.
-Review of reports of the Round Table "Fundamental Problems of Modern Quantum Mechanics"](https://vox-journal.org/html/issues/480)
+In the publication of [Sevalnikov A. Review of reports of the Round Table "Fundamental Problems of Modern Quantum Mechanics"](https://vox-journal.org/html/issues/480)
 a group of questions related to the problem of the existence (reality) of quantum objects is considered.

 1. Are there quantum objects (state vectors) between measurements (psi-ontic point of view)?
 Or the wave function only describes our knowledge (psy-epistemological point of view)?
-2. What are the advantages of the two-mode model of existence "potential actual" for describing quantum phenomena?
+2. What are the advantages of the two-modus model of existence "potential actual" for describing quantum phenomena?
 3. What parts of the formalism of quantum theory most adequately describe the existence of quantum objects (state vector, field operators, complex phase, possible paths in the formalism of path integrals)?
 4. Does the classical world emerge from the quantum world, and if so, how?
 5. In what space do state vectors exist (superposition)?
 6. At what time do state vectors (superposition) exist?

-Our ontological description of quantum effects is based on the two-mode model developed by A. Yu.
+Our ontological description of quantum effects is based on the two-modus model developed by A. Yu.
 Sevalnikov (Institute of Philosophy, Russian Academy of Sciences) and V. E. Terekhovich (St. Petersburg State University).
 Therefore, we will consider the listed questions in the following order: first, we will give the answer of A. Yu.
 Sevalnikov and V. E. Terekhovich, in the form of quotations, and then we will give a description in UML SP.
 We emphasize that many statements are in the nature of assumptions.

 Answers.